Dog Dewclaw Injuries: Everything You Need to Know

 Preventing dewclaw injuries is the best way to avoid costly veterinary visits.
 However, dewclaw accidents happen to even the most well-cared-for dogs.

 Dewclaw injuries are common, so it helps to be prepared for the general costs of treating them.
-In most cases, this isn’t a very expensive injury to treat.
+Here’s a quick rundown of treatment costs:

-Broken or torn dewclaws will likely bleed a lot, prompting veterinary intervention.
-In addition to office and examination fees, if your dog requires emergency care, expect to pay between $45 and $125 to be seen.
+Broken or torn dewclaws will likely bleed a lot, requiring veterinary intervention.
+Between office and examination fees and the cost of treatment, expect to pay between $45 and $125 for dog declaw injury care.

 Overgrown dewclaws are easily remedied with canine nail clippers.
 If you aren’t comfortable clipping your dog’s nails, ask your veterinarian or groomer to do it.
 This service costs between $10 and $30.